N8Hockey/Module-1-Challenge/README.md

 I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines

-I went through the code starter, and where possible, replaced the <div> tags with proper tags such as <section> or <article> or <aside>
+I went through the code starter, and where possible, replaced the div tags with proper tags such as section, or article, or aside.

 GIVEN a webpage meets accessibility standards
 WHEN I view the source code